| | |

 Note: Use caution and be sure to give yourself plenty of space for the magnets so they don’t stick to your sewing machine plate.

-Pick a side and sew a straight (or semi-straight in my case) line just on the other side of the magnets, removing pins as you go.
+Pick a long side and sew a straight (or semi-straight in my case) line just on the inside of the magnets, removing pins as you go.

 Do the same for the remaining three sides.